davidwhitney/Passenger/README.md

 ## Why would I use this instead of a library like Coypu?

 There are a couple of good and well maintained "Selenium wrappers" out there that try and wrap, better and hide selenium from your tests.
-Ariane sees that approach, however valid, as a barrier to entry - and is to be used by teams that want to stay closer to "native selenium code".
+Passenger sees that approach, however valid, as a barrier to entry - and is to be used by teams that want to stay closer to "native selenium code".
 All the types that you're exposed to, with the exception of your page objects themselves, are native, unwrapped calls to WebDriver.

-Ariane is an addition to Seleniums existing APIs, not a replacement.
+Passenger is an addition to Seleniums existing APIs, not a replacement.

 If you use a wrapping library, we'd more than welcome you to provide an implementation of IDriverBindings for your driver wrapping library.

 ## Writing your first test

-* You need a SetUp creating an `ArianeConfiguration` object for your site.
+* You need a SetUp creating an `PassengerConfiguration` object for your site.
 * You need to add a `WebDriver` instance (like the PhantomJsDriver or FirefoxDriver) to the configuration.
-* You need to create a `ArianeTestContext` by calling
+* You need to create a `PassengerTestContext` by calling

     _testConfig.StartTestAt<TMyPageObjectType>()

-* You need to add a TearDown method that Disposes of the `ArianeTestContext`
+* You need to add a TearDown method that Disposes of the `PassengerTestContext`

 **Example**